-Estimating fair value of purchase consideration, including contingent consideration, in respect of acquisition of investment in subsidiary or associate involves management judgement.
+Estimating fair value of purchase consideration, including contingent consideration, in respect of acquisition of investment in subsidiary/s or associate/s involves management judgement.
 Fair value of the equity shares of the Company is determined based on weighted average price at which the most recent financials rounds occurred in the past one year.